HTML Forms : Java Glossary

 Here is the HTML to generate it:

 In this case the forms sends its data to a locally running test echoserver waiting for input on port 8081.
-What gets sent to the server looks something like this, 640 bytes of header followed by the payload:
+What gets sent to the server looks something like this, 640 bytes:

 The parameters arrive after a set of standard header fields separated from the by a blank line.
 The datafields are urlencoded, e.g. space appears as %40.
 Servlets have method for decoding and parsing all this information.
 Had I not ticked the sendAds checkbox the &sendAds=yes would be missing entirely.